graphql/graphql-spec/spec/Section 7 -- Response.md

 }
 ```

-GraphQL services should not provide any additional entries to the error format,
+GraphQL services should not provide any additional entries to the error format
 since they could conflict with additional entries that may be added in future
 versions of this specification.

 > Note: Previous versions of this spec did not describe the `extensions` entry
 > for error formatting.
 While non-specified entries are not violations, they are
 > still discouraged.